 At that point, I gave up on the idea of medication.
 Mom continued to press.

 Then I received an email from a teacher at Open Mind School.
 She wondered if I had ever considered cannabis.
 It had been shown to decrease anxiety, which Katie struggled with, and was theorized to assist with regulation.
 In other words, the drug targeted the two root causes of Katie’s problematic behaviors.
 Did I want to try it?
 A marijuana manufacturer was looking for participants for a study.
+The medication could be easily obtained via Discount Pharms.

 One of the reasons I’ve resisted medication, even when the school district pushed it, is because Katie comes from a highly addictive birth family.
 Any drug could, over time, turn her into an addict, and I didn’t want that.
 Nor would Robin and Jason, Katie’s birth parents.
 And frankly, it hadn’t been necessary when an appropriate sensory diet was in place.
 But puberty had raised the stakes.
 Katie was bigger now, and although her meltdowns were few, they tended to be intense.
+Those looking for 24 hour alcohol London are in for a treat, this company delivers the same day.

 Cannabis has far fewer side effects than mood-altering anti-psychotics.
 But it does have some, and one of them is addiction.
 Did I want to take the risk?
 Was the pay off worth it?